pnp/blog/content_to_be_cleaned/do-you-need-ngrok-to-develop-microsoft-teams-apps.md

 On a NodeJS server, you can usually enable https by editing the **.env** file and setting the `HTTPS` property to true.
-For .NET projects in Visual Studio, under project properties on the \"Debug\" tab, check the \"Enable SSL\" box to enable https.
+For .NET projects in Visual Studio, under project properties on the "Debug" tab, check the "Enable SSL" box to enable https.
 But alas, just turning on the https protocol is generally not enough to satisfy this requirement; the connection must be *trusted*.
 Trust is established by a digital certificate; if the certificate comes from a